-The average cost of installing a roof vent, including labor and supplies, is between $300 and $550.
-The exact cost might range from $150 to $2,000, depending on the kind, size, and quantity of units you install.
-Ridge vents range in price from $10 to $500 per unit and are priced between $2 and $3 per linear foot.
+The average cost to install a roof vent, including labor and materials, is between $300 and $550.
+In some cases, the price can range from $150 to $2,000, depending on the type, size, and number of vents you need.
+Ridge vents cost between $10 and $500 each, or about $2 to $3 per linear foot.

 Disclaimer: